-Mix of carrots and sweet potatoes (turnips, beets, parsnips, onions—even brussel sprouts would work well, too)
+- About 2 pounds mix of carrots and sweet potatoes (turnips, beets, parsnips, onions—even brussel sprouts would work well, too)

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-3 tablespoons maple syrup
+- 3 tablespoons maple syrup

-3 tablespoons apple cider vinegar
+- 3 tablespoons apple cider vinegar

-1 tablespoon Dijon mustard
+- 1 tablespoon Dijon mustard

-1/4 teaspoon kosher or sea salt and a few grinds of the pepper mill
+- 1/4 teaspoon kosher or sea salt and a few grinds of the pepper mill